BhautikKhunt0/webysoft-next/replit.md

 ## Overview

 This is a professional portfolio website for WebySoft, a digital agency specializing in web development and design services.
 The application is built using Next.js 15 with TypeScript, featuring a modern glass morphism design, smooth animations, and a comprehensive showcase of portfolio projects.
+The site includes Privacy Policy and Terms of Service pages with professional legal content.

 ## System Architecture